p-lr/TrekMe/Readme.md

 You land on a bunch of options related to the selected map.
 The last option is a "Save" button - press it.
 A dialog explains that you're about to choose the folder in which the archive will be created.
-You can choose whatever folder you want, but don't select a subdirectory of TrekMe.
+You can choose whatever folder you want (and create a new one), but don't select a subdirectory of TrekMe.
 If you continue, the archive will be created in background - you can see the progression in the notification area of the device.

 An archive contains everything related to the map (calibration, routes, points of interest, etc.).

-Just like maps, archives are stored on a dedicated folder which you choose in the settings of the application.
-Beware that if you uninstall TrekMe, those folders and their content (including maps and archives) will be **permanently deleted**.
-There's an exception though.
-If you have Android 9 or lower, the folder on the internal storage won't be removed.

-In other cases, the only reliable way to keep your archives safe is to move them to a secure location.
-For example, it could be a folder named "TrekMe_backup" somewhere on your SD card or internal storage.
-That folder shouldn't be a subfolder of the folder(s) used by TrekMe.
+Once archived, a map can be restored using the import feature.

 ### <a name="TOC-Share-maps"></a>Map sharing